 I love Art Buchwald and didn't know that he had passed away until I saw his pre-filmed video obituary.
 The New York Times has rolled out a service they call "The Last Word" where they allow famous people to say goodbye and tell how they would like to be remembered.

 From E-Commerce Times:

+Spending on online video advertising will soar throughout this decade with sales predicted to break the billion dollar barrier in 2008, according to a report released this month by research aggregator eMarketer.
 This year's outlay for Net-based video ads grew more than 82 percent over 2005, to some US$410 million.
 The forecast for next year's growth is even higher: 89 percent, to $775 million, prevised the report, a copy of which was obtained by the E-Commerce Times.

+Move over, William Hung!
+Utah's own Devin Thorpe has posted a video of his incredible rendition of the BYU Cougar Fight Song.
 I think you'll enjoy Devin's video even more if you first relive the excitement of the final seconds of the BYU victory over Utah.
 Check out this YouTube video that someone show from the stands.